Code-Institute-Submissions/Code-Institute-Project-One/readme.md

 * I decided to use a dark/black main theme as I liked this for the nature of the content.
 I designed a logo which has some nice colours that stand out on the black.
 I chose a particular blue from this logo as the primary colour and used an opposite colour tool to choose a dark but vibrant orange as the secondary colour.
 * Product and background images are mostly dark/grey, with a nice contrast between the background and the content.
 * I chose two fonts.
 The main font used on all navbars and larger text areas is simple to read and in white or light grey.
-The second font is used only for the home page headers and sign up button and has matches the type of product the business is dealing in.
+The second font is used only for the page headers and sign up button and the style matches the type of product the business is dealing in.

 --------------------